 General terms and conditions

-The 2020 ESIP Program will be implemented and initial allocations will take place to participants as soon as practicable following the publication of the Company’s quarterly report for January-March 2020 and the measurement period will start the day after publication of such report.
-Any subsequent allocations under the 2020 ESIP Program, shall be made as soon as practicable following the publication of the Company’s quarterly reports, as applicable, using measurement periods starting the date after the publication of any such reports, as applicable.
-The last day for allocating share options under the 2020 ESIP Program shall be the day prior to the Annual General Meeting 2021.
+The 2021 ESIP Program will be implemented and initial allocations will take place to participants as soon as practicable following the decision at the Annual General Meeting 2021.
+Any subsequent allocations under the 2021 ESIP Program, shall be made as soon as practicable following the publication of the Company’s quarterly reports, as applicable, using measurement periods starting the date after the publication of any such reports, as applicable.
+The last day for allocating share options under the 2021 ESIP Program shall be the day prior to the Annual General Meeting 2022.

 Terms and conditions